 Capital gains on movable private (not business) assets are generally exempted from income tax.
 Capital gains on immovable property are generally subject to a separate real estate capital gains tax.

 These taxes are levied (only at cantonal and communal levels) if the deceased/donor is Swiss resident (also on immovable properties situated in Switzerland).
-The rates are progressive and depend on the degree of relationship between the deceased/donor and the heir/donee.
+The rates are progressive and depend on the degree of relationship between the deceased/donor and the heir/done.
 However, no tax is levied between spouses and, in many cantons, between parents and descendants.
 Moreover, the respective DTAs must be considered in an international inheritance context.

-Investment income such as interest, dividends, etc. is subject to Swiss income tax.
+Investment income such as interest, dividends etc. is subject to Swiss income tax.

 Depending on the municipality of residence, real estate taxes are levied on a cantonal and/or municipal level.